Sid-Sun/replicator-kuma/README.md

-## Replicator Kuma
+# Replicator Kuma 🏳️‍🌈

-As uptime-kuma currently has no native or blessed way to replicate monitors and other data between instances, Replicator Kuma is an attempt to do this.
+Replicator Kuma extends the [uptime-kuma](https://github.com/louislam/uptime-kuma) project by adding support for replicating monitors, status pages, incidents and other entities between uptime-kuma instances.

-This is an extension of the uptime-kuma project to solve this.
-Replicator Kuma replicates some tables of the SQLite database between uptime-kuma instances by leveraging DB dumps and restores; restic is used to push the dump to S3 (or other supported backends) from where it is cloned to the replica/secondary instances.
+Replicator Kuma replicates data by dumping the SQLite database, using [Restic](https://github.com/restic/restic) to push this dump to a storage backend like S3, and then cloning it to replica instances.

-Replicator Kuma only creates restic snapshots of files (data) when they change change (the data for heartbeats, TLS, settings, etc. i.e. monitoring and instance specific data is not replicated) this selective backup happens by leveraging SHA256 sums - we dump the data and compare latest snapshot data with the new dump.
+Replicator Kuma only creates restic snapshots of files (data) when they change change (the data for heartbeats, TLS, settings, etc. i.e. monitoring and instance specific data is not replicated).

-### Getting started
+## Getting started & what you need to know

+Look at the docker-compose files, modify the parameters to suit your restic replication parameters and hostname and start the containers.

+Running the replica and leader in completely seperate environments** and adding them to monitor one another is recommended.

+Do this by pointing the leader to monitor itself and all other replicas and wait until monitors are relayed across to replicas.

+You may add multiple replicas but not multiple leaders.
+Any changes made on the replicas will be overwritten when:
+1. The replica restarts
+2. The leader publishes a new snapshot (a change is made on the leader)

+###### **seperate environments: Ideally, seperate geographies and cloud providers (hybrid, off-cloud works too) to provide maximum insulation from an outage taking out your kumas at once.

+## How it works

+Replicator Kuma adds a script to the original uptime-kuma images to provide replication support.

+Starting 1.23.16-1, It also modifies monitor.js to prepend the container hostname to notificaion messages making it easier to discern which replica the notification is firing from to assist in diagnosing partial failures.

-Replicator Kuma only adds a script to the original uptime-kuma images, the new images are published to docker hub under realsidsun/replicator-kuma and follows the same semver number as uptime-kuma (starting from 1.23.13).
+The new images are published to docker hub under realsidsun/replicator-kuma and follows the same semver number as uptime-kuma (starting from 1.23.13).

-Replicator Kuma may lag behind uptime kuma as the repo needs to be manually updated right now (if you notice a new update, fell free to raise a PR updating Dockerfile, the actions workflow should build and push once I merge).

-### How it works

 Alongside the uptime-kuma service, the replicator kuma container periodically runs a few functions to either:
 1. Take a live dump of some tables (ex: monitor table) from the SQLite DB, compare the current dump's SHA to last backup from restic, if it is different, do a restic backup of the new dump